-Birth Control Pills and Acne
+Birth Control Pills and Acne: An Introduction

 ) help your acne?
 Will they make it worse?
 Are some birth control pills better than others at controlling acne?
 This article will attempt to answer these questions about birth control pills and acne.

 Only some birth control pills are approved for treating acne.
 While this does not mean that the others do not work or cannot be used in an off-label

 Most people believe that it is the progestin, not the estrogen, in birth control pills that determines whether they are effective or not for acne.
 Some progestins have androgenic (testosterone-like) effects that would logically be more likely to worsen acne.
 Others have anti-androgen (anti-testosterone) effects and would be expected to help improve acne.
 However, one study comparing birth control pills with high androgen effects to pills with no androgen effects showed no difference in terms of effectiveness for acne treatment.
 This is probably because the estrogen found in almost all birth control pills is a strong anti-androgen.
 Despite this, most healthcare providers still prefer birth control pills that have a progestin with less androgen activity for women with acne.